Kenya Rae

 From there, I went through and adjusted and blended the “leaves” to form the plants.

-Once they both faux ferns were formed, I glued the foam squares in the center of each pot.
+Once both faux ferns were formed, I glued the foam squares in the center of each pot.

-I took the rope I had on deck and cut it into six even pieces, three for each pot.
+I then took the rope I had on deck and cut it into six even pieces, three for each pot.

 ropes for finishing hanging fern pots